HustleAirdrops/Pipe-Firestarter-Storage-Node-Auto/README.md

     View your saved login details and wallet address.

 - **🔥 Swap Tokens:**
-    Swap your earned tokens directly from the menu.
+    Swap your tokens directly from the menu.

 - **❌ Exit:**
     Quit the script safely.